edwinkost/pcr-maps_to_netcdf/README.md

 # pcr-maps_to_netcdf
-For converting pcraster maps to netcdf files (at various resolutions).
+For converting pcraster (time series) maps to a netcdf file (at various resolutions).